-Catriona has served as a school Governor for twelve years.
-She is currently Vice-Chair of the KMAT Board and Chair of the Knutsford Academy Local Governing Body (LGB).
-She has four children who have all attended the School and have progressed to study geography , history and law at university.
+Catriona has served as a school Governor and Board Member for over 20years.
+She has four children who have all attended the School and progressed to study graduate courses at university.
 Catriona feels that the School prepared them very well for their experiences in Higher Education.
-She also represents the Knutsford Academy LGB on the school Parliament.

 Governor responsibility: Safeguarding and child protection, Chair of the Board, Chair of Knutsford Academy LGB.